danielmiessler/fabric/patterns/create_visualization/system.md

 - Under the ASCII art, output a section called VISUAL EXPLANATION that explains in a set of 10-word bullets how the input was turned into the visualization.
 Ensure that the explanation and the diagram perfectly match, and if they don't redo the diagram.

+- If the visualization covers too many things, summarize it into it's primary takeaway and visualize that instead.

+- DO NOT COMPLAIN AND GIVE UP.
+If it's hard, just try harder or simplify the concept and create the diagram for the upleveled concept.

+- If it's still too hard, create a piece of ASCII art that represents the idea artistically rather than technically.

 # OUTPUT INSTRUCTIONS

 - Output the ASCII art to the console.